ENTRY-0001

 9. Recursion and Initiality

-This theorem justifies definitions by recursion on $\mathbb{N}$.
+This theorem expresses the validity of definitions by recursion on $\mathbb{N}$.

 10. Historical Note

-Richard Dedekind (1888) introduced the notion of a simply infinite system and characterized the natural numbers as the smallest successor-closed set.
+Richard Dedekind (1888) introduced the notion of a simply infinite system and characterized the natural numbers as the smallest successor-closed set, thereby formulating arithmetic in terms of structural minimality.

-Giuseppe Peano (1889) provided an explicit axiomatization of arithmetic using $0$, successor, and induction.
+Giuseppe Peano (1889) gave an explicit axiomatization of arithmetic using a distinguished element $0$, a successor function, and the induction axiom.

-Mario Pieri later observed that induction can be replaced by the equivalent minimal-element (well-ordering) principle.
+Mario Pieri later observed that the induction axiom may be replaced by an equivalent minimal-element (well-ordering) principle.
+This reformulation shifted emphasis from inductive closure to order-theoretic well-foundedness, without altering the resulting theory.

 Appendix A — Pieri Equivalence